Hoodster/Hoodster/README.md

 ## CodeWars
 ![image](https://www.codewars.com/users/Hoodster/badges/large)<br>
 Sometimes I like to solve coding problems on CodeWars.
+UPDATE: I had kyu 3 but they falsely accused me of cheating and even when situation was solved with costumer support they didn't bring my honor back :(
 My [profile](https://www.codewars.com/users/Hoodster/stats).